-The instrument panel in the health physics room contains recorders, indicators, annunciators and switches to measure and/or record gamma radiation and particulate activity throughout the reactor and office buildings, the waste gas stack, and the warm sump tank.
+The Instrument Panel in the health physics room contains recorders, indicators, annunciators and switches to measure and/or record gamma radiation and particulate activity throughout the reactor and office buildings, the waste gas stack, and the warm sump tank.

-Area radiation monitors are strategically placed throughout the reactor and office buildings.
+Area Radiation monitors are strategically placed throughout the reactor and office buildings.

-The warm sump tank, located in a pit below the charge-discharge area floor of the reactor building, receives warm waste from the laboratory, all floor drainage in the reactor building, and drainage and purge from the spent fuel storage basin.
+Warm Sump Tank Monitoring - The warm sump tank, located in a pit below the charge-discharge area floor of the reactor building, receives warm waste from the laboratory, floor drainage in the reactor building, and drainage and purge from the spent fuel storage basin.

-The waste water in the retention basin, located outside the reactor building, is tested periodically for radioactivity level.
+Retention Basin Monitoring - The waste water in the retention basin, located outside the reactor building, is tested periodically for radioactivity level.
 When the activity is less than the prescribed limits, it is safe to discharge the water to leaching beds to percolate into the earth.

-Fixed and portable personnel monitors are distributed at key points throughout the reactor building.
+Monitoring of Operating Personnel - Fixed and portable personnel monitors are distributed at key points through the reactor building.

-The radioactivity level of waste gas is monitored by the stack gas monitoring system.
+Stack Gas Monitoring - The radioactivity level of waste gas is monitored by the stack gas monitoring system.